CLIMAAX/workflow_template/Risk_workflow_description.md

 Write here a description of the methodology.

 Describe the workflow and the data that is used.

+In particular, start with a brief description of the type of hazard and sector (e.g. building environment, agriculture, etc) for your given risk workflow (e.g. heatwave).
+Use max 250 words.
+Then, include a description of the type of approach used for risk calculation (e.g. damage analysis, risk matrix, or vulnerability/exposure calculation).
+Use max 500 words.
+This will help the reader understand how risk is calculated.

-Desrcibe where the data can be found, is there an API to download it or the files can be downloaded from some data repository.
+Describe where the data can be found, is there an API to download it or the files can be downloaded from some data repository?
 Provide a link to the repository (as DOI if possible).

 ````{admonition} This is the example of the text description of the data in a green box:
 :class: seealso